nonaje/quill-framework/README.md

 ## Disclaimer

+**This documentation is in progress, its updated every day.**

-**This is a development version of the Framework, use at your own risk**
+**This is a development version of the Framework, use at your own risk.**

 ## Quill
 A simple way to make lightweight PHP APIs